Skip to main content

 Hand Melon Farm

-The historic Hand Melon Farm is a 425-acre working farm in the heart of Washington County, and from summer through fall, they offer U-pick fruits and vegetables.
-Squash is their specialty in fall, so find some pumpkins and other vegetables to take home with you.
+The historic Hand Melon Farm is a 425-acre working farm in the heart of Washington County.
+From summer through fall, they offer U-pick fruits and vegetables.
+Squash is their specialty in the fall, so find some pumpkins and other vegetables to take home with you.

 Attend Fun-Filled Fall Festivals in Washington County